peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-07 Lich Please.md

 In this session, our adventuring party found themselves in a small town infested with fish-like creatures.
 Here is a recap of the events that took place:

-The session began with Oz opening the door to the room, only to be met by a rush of fish-like townsfolk.
+The session began with [[Party/Oz\|Oz]] opening the door to the room, only to be met by a rush of fish-like townsfolk.
 A figure in a pointed hood stood among them, and a fight ensued.
 At first, the party seemed to have the upper hand, but they soon discovered that the creatures had the ability to regenerate.

 Realizing the dire situation, the party made a daring escape by jumping out of the window and fleeing from the town.
 As they made their escape, Oz used her magic to cast Earthquake, causing chaos and destruction in the town.

-However, the intense events took a toll on Hymn, who suddenly experienced a nosebleed and started crying about the river calling to them.
+However, the intense events took a toll on [[Party/Hymn\|Hymn]], who suddenly experienced a nosebleed and started crying about the river calling to them.
 They mentioned that the presence from the cursed ring was embedded in their brain before eventually passing out.

 The party took a short rest as they waited for the caravan to arrive.
 During this time, Hymn went off to pray to the Hanged God, seeking guidance on how to end the attunement of the cursed ring.